widdix/aws-cf-templates/ecs/README.md

 * `security/auth-proxy-*.yaml`

 ## ECS service
 This template describes a fault tolerant and scalable ECS service on AWS.
+The service scales based on CPU utilization.

 ### Creating an ECS task definition
 Before you can start with the ECS service, you need to create a task definition.
 The task definition references your Docker image from Docker Hub or ECR.